gallandarakhneorg/autolatex/README.txt

     --[no]auto
         Enable or disable the auto generation of the figures.

+    --[no]asyncview
+        Enable or disable the asynchronous launching of the viewer.
+If the viewer is launched asynchonously, AutoLaTeX does not wait for its termination before stopping its execution.
+If the viewer is launched synchonously, AutoLaTeX waits for its termination before stopping its execution.

     --[no]biblio
         Enable or disable the call to the bibliography tool (BibTeX, Biber...)